jupyterlite/jupyterlite/docs/migration.md

 ### Extensions

-JupyterLite 0.5.0 is based on the JupyterLab 4.4 and Jupyter Notebook 7.4 packages.
+JupyterLite 0.6.0 is based on the JupyterLab 4.4 and Jupyter Notebook 7.4 packages.

-Although no breaking changes are expected, this may affect the extensions you are using as they may rely on features added to JupyterLab 4.4 and Notebook 7.4.
+This may affect the extensions you are using as they may rely on features added to JupyterLab 4.4 and Notebook 7.4.

 ### API Changes

-Prior to version 0.6.0, JupyterLite was splitting extensions in two categories:
+Prior to version 0.6.0, JupyterLite was splitting extensions into two categories:

-- regular JupyterLab extensions, loaded the same way as in JupyterLab
+- Regular JupyterLab extensions, loaded the same way as in JupyterLab
 - "serverlite" extensions, loaded on a separate Lumino application, such as custom kernels

-To replace some of the default serverlite plugins or add extra "server" functionalities,, extension authors had to provide a `JupyterLiteServerPlugin`.
+To replace some of the default serverlite plugins or add extra "server" functionalities, extension authors had to provide a `JupyterLiteServerPlugin`.

-Starting with JupyerLite 0.6.0, all plugins are registered with the same plugin registry, including kernels and other "server" plugins such as the kernel and session managers.
+Starting with JupyterLite 0.6.0, all plugins are registered with the same plugin registry, including kernels and other "server" plugins such as the kernel and session managers.
 These plugins are now regular `JupyterFrontEndPlugin` instances.